wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ## Using the Vonage CLI

-The first thing you do is install the new **[Vonage CLI](https://learn.vonage.com/blog/2021/09/21/vonage-cli-is-v1-0-0/)** which allows you to quickly create the dashboard application you need to interact with the Messages API.
+ The first thing you do is install the new **[Vonage CLI](https://learn.vonage.com/blog/2021/09/21/vonage-cli-is-v1-0-0/)**.
+It allows you to create a dashboard application quickly.
+You need a Vonage application to interact with the Messages API.
 From your terminal, you run these commands and talk yourself through them during the installation:

-You have NodeJS and npm installed, so the first command should work depending on whether or not your $PATH is set correctly.
+You have NodeJS and npm installed, so the first command should work depending on whether or not your $PATH is correct.

 ```shell
 % npm install -g @vonage/cli